Table of Contents

 Doorway stretches need to be done gently at first, with the elbows at chest level on the door frame.
 Raise the elbows on the door frame as the pecs release and lengthen over several sessions.
 Finish with the elbows to stretch the clavicular pec over the pec minor.
 They often work together and have very similar pain patterns.

 Two things will speed up this process; using the ice and stretch method or making this a regular habit by doing it several times a day for just a few seconds each time.
 I had notable changes over several weeks from demoing this for a few clients daily.

 This is one of the most useful and relaxing exercises that you’ll ever do.

-If you’re less athletic, start with wall push-ups. push your elbows into the wall so that your shoulder blade moves forward and down, strengthening the extrinsic chest muscles that depress the scapula.
+If you’re less athletic, start with wall push-ups.
+Push your elbows into the wall so that your shoulder blade moves forward and down.
+Consequently, this strengthens the extrinsic chest muscles that depress the scapula.

-If you’re a yoga practitioner work on getting your shoulders lowered on poses like upward facing dog.
+If you’re a yoga practitioner, work on getting your shoulders lowered on poses like the upward facing dog.
 This practitioner has done a great job of contracting her scapular depressors.